abhchand/stable-matching/README.md

 See or run `bin/stable-roommates-example` for an example usage.

 Specify an input of ordered preferences as a hash of arrays.
-Keys may be `String` or `Fixnum` and preference table must include an even number of members.
+Keys may be `String` or `Integer` and preference table must include an even number of members.

 ``` ruby
 preference_table = {